 What are glow worms?

-Did you know that they are not actually worms?
-Arachnocampa luminosa is a fungus gnat, still in its larva stage.
-In fact, it’s one of 300 species of fungus gnats in NZ, but the only one that lights up.
+Glow worms are not actually worms.
+They are arachnocampa luminosa, a fungus gnat, still in its larva stage.
+It’s one of 300 species of fungus gnats in NZ, but it’s the only one that lights up.
 Endemic to New Zealand and parts of Australia, they are most often found in caves and tunnels.

 We have also seen them along river banks and canyon walls, in native forests, and grottos.
-In fact, there are dozens of places to see glowworms in New Zealand on both the North and South Islands.
+In fact, there are dozens of places in New Zealand where glowworms can be seen, both on the North and South Islands.

 Jump to your favourite location[Hide][Show]